Article by Steve Gillman

 For these techniques to be a habitual part of your thinking, use them regularly.
 Since it takes several weeks to develop a habit, remind yourself to use them each day.
 Jot a few of your favorite techniques on a card and carry it with you.
 Look it over throughout the day and apply the techniques to anything.
 Soon, you'll have a more creative imagination.

 Steve Gillman has been exploring new ideas for decades.
-Visit his site for invention ideas, business ideas, story ideas, political and economic theories, deep thoughts, and more.
-Get a free gift too: http://www.999ideas.com.
+Visit his site for invention ideas, business ideas, story ideas, political and economic theories, deep thoughts, and more at http://www.999ideas.com.